hanabi/hanabi.github.io/variant-specific/Omni.md

 ### Pink Conventions

-- All pink conventions also apply to Omni.
+- All pink conventions also apply to omni cards.

 ### No Good Touch Principle